DaintyJet/VChat_Heap_Defense/README.md

 This setting in the Windows Operating System controls some of the strategies discussed previously in the [Windows Heap Corruption Mitigation Strategies](#windows-heap-corruption-mitigations-strategies) section.
 It should be noted that it **does not** control all of the protections Windows implements!
 The majority of the aforementioned protections are enabled by default and are not immediately available to the user for configuration.
 Below are the mitigation controller by the *Validate Heap Integrity* option as described in [4] the *Exploit Protection Reference* from Windows.

 > [!NOTE]
 > One notable statement in the Exploit Protection Reference is "The validate heap integrity mitigation increases the protection level of heap mitigation in Windows, by causing the application to terminate if a heap corruption is detected."
 [4].
-However it should be noted even if you have this disabled in Windows 11, if one of the other mitigation techniques detects a corruption in the heap, such as when freeing an object that had it's heap metadata corrupted the program will be terminated.
+However, it should be noted even if you have this disabled in Windows 11, if one of the other mitigation techniques detects a corruption in the heap, such as when freeing an object that had its heap metadata corrupted, the program will be terminated.

 * `Heap Handle Freeing`: Starting in Windows 8, the handle to the heap structure can no longer be freed from memory.
 This is to prevent attacks where the attacker would free the heap handle, and would re-allocate this memory to a structure they controlled to corrupt the internal metadata to gain control over the executable.
 * `Extended Block Header Validation`: Starting in Windows 8, the Extended Block Header which contains additional metadata associated with the heap chunk would be validated with with additional checks.
 Before this attacker would be able to make the heap manager free additional in-use blocks by modifying the exiting header to think it had an extended block header even if it did not and applying the appropriate values.
 * `Busy Status Validation`: Starting in Windows 8, the heap manager will verify a block is not busy before allocating it.
 If the block is busy the process will be terminated.
 This is to prevent attacks where an in-use block is corrupted in order to gain control over the flow of execution.
-For example the attacker could replace a C++ object and it's function pointers or virtual function pointers.
+For example, the attacker could replace a C++ object and its function pointers or virtual function pointers.
 * `Guard Pages`: Starting in Windows 8, *guard pages* which cannot be written to or read from are allocated onto the heap between various regions.
 This partitioning on the heap prevents overflows from reading or writing to regions beyond the *guard page*. **Ideally** each and every allocation would be wrapped in guard pages however this is not feasible in a real system at this time.
 Below are the summarized cases where a guard page is used.
-  * `Large Allocations`: Allocations of a large enough size will have have a trailing guard page allocated in memory.
+  * `Large Allocations`: Allocations of a large enough size will have a trailing guard page allocated in memory.
 This will be done for allocations larger than 512 Kb on a 32-bit system or 1 Mb on a 64-bit system.
   * `Heap Segments`: A trailing guard page will be allocated for all heap segments.
   * `Maximally Sized Subsegments`: A heap segment may contain one or more subsegments used by the LFH, after a threshold is triggered *maximally sized subsegments* will be allocated to the LFH containing the maximum number of blocks for a given size.
 Each *maximally sized subsegment* will have a trailing guard page allocated.

 > [!IMPORTANT]
 > Based on current experiences in Windows 11, it appears as though a heap block is always validated when attempting to free the allocation.
 As stated in the next section [Windows Validate Heap Integrity Option](#windows-validate-heap-integrity-option), the *Validate Heap Integrity* option does not seem to control all of the discussed mitigation strategies.
-Additionally it is not entirely clear based on the reference if it contains all the strategies it does control as they say "The mitigations include", which means they may not be listing all the techniques the *Validate Heap Integrity* option controls.
+Additionally, it is not entirely clear based on the reference if it contains all the strategies it does control as they say "The mitigations include", which means they may not be listing all the techniques the *Validate Heap Integrity* option controls.
 ## Modifying Heap Validation Protections
 As heap validation is a system-wide setting, and does pose much risk to existing binaries if enabled as it affects the heap manager which is opaque to the user-space programs this does not contain the same opt-in or opt-out options as ASLR or CFG.
 We can enable or disable heap validation using with Windows Security Settings as shown below.

 > [!NOTE]
-> Per the Exploit Protection Reference [4], the programs most at-risk to have fatal errors and compatibility issues when the *Validate Heap Integrity* mitigation is enabled at those compiled for a Windows-XP system.
-Though Microsoft says these issues are rare.
+> Per the Exploit Protection Reference [4], the programs most at-risk of having fatal errors and compatibility issues when the *Validate Heap Integrity* mitigation is enabled at those compiled for a Windows-XP system.
+Though Microsoft says, these issues are rare.

 1. Open Windows Settings.